Skim by Section

 Here's everything you'll need:

-Garlic and onions: The base of any casserole, make sure to finely mince them so that they blend well with the other ingredients.
+- Garlic and onions: As a casserole base, finely mince them so they blend smoothly with other ingredients.

-Cheese: Though the recipe calls for plain white cheddar cheese you can switch it up to use a fiesta blend or marble cheese for a different taste and look.
+- Cheese: The recipe uses white cheddar, but you can swap in fiesta blend or marble cheese for a different flavor and look.

 ★ How to Make this Recipe ★